ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/render-architecture/Base USF Shaders Code Flow.md

       - **ILCQ:**

-        - If UseSingleSampleShadowFromStationaryLights =&gt; use PrecomputedLightingBuffer.DirectionalLightShadowing which is calculated at that location in the LCQ cache (code comment in PrimitiveSceneProxy.h says bSingleSampleShadowFromStationaryLights is only precomputed for stationary directional lights)
+        - If UseSingleSampleShadowFromStationaryLights => use PrecomputedLightingBuffer.DirectionalLightShadowing which is calculated at that location in the LCQ cache (code comment in PrimitiveSceneProxy.h says bSingleSampleShadowFromStationaryLights is only precomputed for stationary directional lights)

         - Otherwise it uses the shadowmaps so it returns 1 here (aka no shadowing)